STREIN-11/Tymothy_AI/README.md

-# Bob - Offline AI Assistant
+# Tymothy - Offline AI Assistant

 An offline voice-activated AI assistant that responds to wake words and answers questions based on your custom data.